Sign in Create account

 Thread yarn through sts on needle, pull tight and secure by threading yarn a second time through sts.

-Neck frill for Wolf in Granny’s clothing
+Neck Frill for Wolf in Granny’s Clothing

 Using the thumb method and C, cast on 39 sts.